TobKed/django_on_gcp/README.md

     Environmental variables are handled by [`django-environ`](https://django-environ.readthedocs.io/en/latest/) package.

-    If `.env` file exists it is treated as source of secrets (extends environmental variables).
+    If the `.env` file exists it is treated as the source of secrets (extends environmental variables).

-    Otherwise, if `GOOGLE_CLOUD_PROJECT` environmental variables existence check is positive client of Google Secrets fetches secret (with default name `django_settings`) and extends environmental variables as well.
+    Otherwise, if `GOOGLE_CLOUD_PROJECT` environmental variable existence check is positive, then client of Google Secrets fetches the secret (with default name `django_settings`) and extends environmental variables with values from it.

-    If there no `.env` file and no `GOOGLE_CLOUD_PROJECT` variable, then exception is raised and app will not be able to start.
+    If there is no `.env` file and no `GOOGLE_CLOUD_PROJECT` variable, then an exception is raised and the app will not be able to start.

-    Secret consists of three variables:
+    The secret (mentioned `django_settings` from Google Secrets) consists of three variables:

     - `SECRET_KEY` - which is used to provide cryptographic signing.
     - `DATABASE_URL` - database connection information and credentials.